ME EN 335

 Learning Outcome

-10. Students should write an effective methods section for a technical report in the IMRaD format and use figures to clearly communicate results.
+10. Students should write an effective full technical report in the IMRaD format.